rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 - *Verdana* (sans-serif), and
 - *Webdings* (weird stuff).

 These give us a couple of choices for each of the font styles listed above.
+And thanks go to Microsoft for making these fonts available to everyone on all operating systems.

 If you’re working on *Windows* or *MacOS*, these fonts (with the exception of *Andalé Mono*) are installed along with the OS, but they’re also free to use with *Linux* and the *BSD*’s.

 ### MS Webfonts on GhostBSD/FreeBSD

-Use an elevated terminal to install and configure them.
+Log in or `su` to `root` to install and configure them.
+(Or, as before, use `sudo` before each of the following commands.)

 Install: